alexrothenberg/alexrothenberg.github.com/_posts/2014-01-06-learning-d3-by-building-a-chart.js.md

 })
 {% endhighlight %}

-1. Line 4 - Bind to the change event so this gets called when the sort checkox changes
+1. Line 4 - Bind to the change event so this gets called when the sort checkbox changes
 2. Line 5-9 - Sort the months in the right way and update the x domain
 3. Line 11-12 - Use the `d3.transition` API to tell the duration (750 ms) and make the elements start not all at once.
 4. Line 14-16 - Animate all the rectangles (they have class `.bar`)